Jen Braun, MS, LPCC, CH (she/her)

 In the late summer of 2019, I connected with April Elliott Kent over at Big Sky Astrology.
 In November of that year, we decided to launch the Big Sky Astrology Podcast, with me as producer and co-host – and JJ Boots Productions LLC was born!
 Over the next 2+ years, we were delighted to bring listeners 107 episodes together.
 When I left in January 2022, we’d amassed over 100,000 downloads, had been heard in over 120 countries, and were on the top charts over 75 times in a dozen different countries.
 We figured it wasn’t too shabby for a small, independent podcast like us!

-I also provide one-on-one astrology readings – learn more at my Offerings page!
-And I’m a member of the Publications team for The Evolving Astrologer, which is the quarterly magazine of the Organization for Professional Astrology.
+I also provide one-on-one astrology consultations – learn more at my Offerings page!
+And I’m a member of the publications team for The Evolving Astrologer, which is the quarterly magazine of the Organization for Professional Astrology.
+Lastly, I’m a member of the International Society for Astrological Research (ISAR), and recently presented the ISAR StarClub webinar Broadcast Astrology: Demystifying the Art of Podcasting.

-If someone had told me in 2014 that today I’d be an astrologer, podcaster, and editor, I’m not sure I would have believed them.
+If someone had told me in 2014 that today I’d be an astrologer and podcaster, I’m not sure I would have believed them.
 But I’ve found that sometimes, in our quest to pursue our dreams, we are not given what we think we want, but rather, the most surprising gift of all: Coming home to ourselves.

 If you made it this far… thanks for reading!
 And if you’d like to drop me a line – perhaps you’re interested in working together on a podcast or need audio editing help or guidance with an existing show – please contact me and let’s learn more about each other.